findeevy/findeevy/README.md

 - 💻 I’m interested in systems, graphics programming, GPUs, and virtual reality.
-- 🌱 I’m currently pursuing a BS in Computer Science and an MCS in Software Engineering!
+- 🌱 I’m currently pursuing an MCS in Software Engineering and working on a C++ and Vulkan API renderer!
 - 👀 Take a peak below to see what I've been working on...

 ![Museum](vlk.gif)